 Cross-Cultural Student Success Retreat 1

 Longitudinal pre-orientation event dedicated to preparing students for academic, social and professional success during their time at IU School of Medicine.
-An event open to all, this retreat is focused on providing unity and solidarity for student populations underrepresented in medicine.
+An event open to all, this retreat is focused on providing unity and solidarity for student populations underrepresented in medicine and biomedical research.
 During this retreat, there will be tailored programming to meet the needs of first, second and third-year students.
 This event provides an opportunity for students to connect with each other, develop skills and strengthen relationships with support systems at IU School of Medicine.

 SNMA/Aesculapian Society Mixer 1,2,3,4,5